adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

-CSS preprocessors add missing features to CSS, which in theory help  the development of CSS.
-However, using a CSS processor has several issues.
-In this article, I discuss these issues and suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.
+CSS preprocessors are meant to help the development of CSS.
+However, using a CSS processor has several disadvantages, and I discuss them in this article, and I also suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.

 ## Issues

 ### Debugging

-Due to having a compilation step, the browser is not interpreting the source files meaning the CSS line numbers are now irrelevant, when trying to debug.
+Due to having a compilation step, the browser is not interpreting the source files, meaning the CSS line numbers are now irrelevant when trying to debug.
 This makes debugging a lot harder.
-Source maps [[0](#ref0)] is one solution but this requires setup and only works in a limited set of *modern* browsers.
+Source maps [[0](#ref0)] provide one solution but this requires setup and only works in a limited set of *modern* browsers.
 Developers who care about users also test in *older* browsers.
-Alternatively, you can hunt down styles via abstract portions of rules.
-Plain CSS doesn't have this problem.
+Alternatively, you can hunt down styles via abstract portions of rules, which is horrid.
+Brian Kernighan said "debugging is twice as hard as programming" and it's our duty to ensure this is as easy as possible.

 ### Tooling